nredko/nredko.github.io/_posts/2021-13-01-lighttpd-with-ssl-for-arm.md

 Using [Android NDK](https://developer.android.com/ndk) I managed to build lighttpd for Android as well as its requirements: [zlib](https://zlib.net/), [pcre](https://www.pcre.org/) and [openssl](https://www.openssl.org/).

+The only module excluded from compilation (so not supported) is [mod_webdav](https://redmine.lighttpd.net/projects/1/wiki/Docs_ModWebDAV), since implementation of this module in `lighttpd` uses features of Linux kernel which are not supported in Android OS.

 ## Github

 Here is the [source project](https://github.com/nredko/lighttpd-arm)